Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Results and Discussion

 Principal Component Analysis of the GNN embeddings confirms this dominance.
 PCA is a dimensionality reduction technique that is able to combine the information of the embeddings into fewer variables while capturing as much of the remaining variability as possible.
 Because GNN embeddings represent each student's position within their social context---and serve as input into a logistic regression in the model’s final prediction---examining which dimensions explain the most variation helps us understand what the model has learned.
 If one dimension accounts for most of the variance in the embeddings and aligns closely with parental background, this suggests that parental background is the most important factor shaping the model’s predictions.
 That is exactly what we observe.
 Three components explain nearly 90\% of the variance in the embeddings (67.6\%, 15.5\%, and 6.0\%, respectively).
 The first dimension correlates strongly with the embedding when only features related to the nuclear family are used (82\% correlation), and with parental education and income (51–53\%).
 Even in a flexible, network-based model, parental background remains the primary determinant (see Appendix \ref{a:s:embeddings} for full tables and methodology).

-Importantly, these findings do not imply that schools and neighborhoods are unimportant; rather, they suggest that much of the influence of family background may be mediated by school and neighborhood social contexts.
-Wealthier, better-educated families place children into advantaged contexts \citep{kuyvenhoven_neighbourhood_2021, troost_neighbourhood_2023}.
+The small prediction gaps driven by the dominant role of parental socioeconomic status support social reproduction and status-attainment theories.
+While the observed lack of additional predictive power from models including social contexts may seem to contradict social capital and neighborhood-effects theories that highlight their importance \citep{coleman_equality_1968, ainsworth_why_2002, sharkey_where_2014}, our findings do not imply that schools and neighborhoods are unimportant.
+Rather, they suggest that either there is an unobserved confounder, or more likely that part of the influence of family background is mediated by school and neighborhood social contexts.
+Wealthier, better-educated families place children into advantaged contexts \citep{kuyvenhoven_neighbourhood_2021, troost_neighbourhood_2023} which in turn shape children's outcomes.
 So, once parental characteristics are accounted for, these social contexts add little independent predictive power.